redecentralize/alternative-internet/README.md

 [Commotion Wireless](https://commotionwireless.net) is an open-source communication tool that uses mobile phones, computers, and other wireless devices to create decentralized mesh networks.

+### Cowbox

+[Cowbox](http://ideelibre.fr/cowbox/index.php/Main_Page) is a hand-held standalone server, broadcasting its own network and containing web applications for coworking.

 ### Cryptosphere

 [The Cryptosphere](http://cryptosphere.org/) is a global peer-to-peer cryptosystem for publishing and securely distributing both data and HTML5/JS applications pseudonymously with no central point of failure.
 It's built on top of the next-generation [Networking and Cryptography (NaCl) library](http://nacl.cr.yp.to/) and the Git data model.
 [Code](https://github.com/cryptosphere/cryptosphere)